 We’ve all screamed at our dogs to come inside, only to be totally ignored.
 And even worse, the screaming doesn’t help.
 Wouldn’t it be nice to have a dog that comes when called 100 percent of the time?

-7. Taking over the furniture
+7. When the dog takes over the furniture

 If only dogs knew that if they didn’t chew our stuff when we’re gone, they would get more freedom.
 I would let my mutt have the run of the place every time I’m gone if I knew I could trust him.

-9. Barking in the kennel
+9. The dog barks in his kennel

 Now, the only time he cries is if new people or dogs are visiting and he wants to be out with them.
 The only thing I can do is make sure not to invite him out until he is quiet.
 That way he learns never to bark in the kennel.

-10. Barking unnecessarily
+10. The dog barks unnecessarily